Refine Your Strategy. Streamline Your Focus. Accelerate Your Growth.

 6. Rep retention

-What it measures: Percentage of reps who remain in your organization a set period of time after hire.
+of reps who remain in your organization a set period of time after hire.
 Typically measured yearly.

 Why it’s important: A low rep retention rate can disrupt carefully nurtured customer relationships, which can result in lost upsells/cross-sells — or just lost customers.
 It can also mean more money spent onboarding reps hired to replace those who leave.
 When rep retention is high, customer relationships remain intact and team stability is maintained.